AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

 - Server sends `mining.notify` with minimal job info
 - Client mines on job
 - Client sends `mining.submit` if any solution found for the job
-- Server replies wether solution is accepted
+- Server replies whether solution is accepted
 - Server optionally sends `mining.set` for constant values to be adopted for following mining jobs (if something changed)
 - Server sends `mining.notify` with minimal job info
 - ... (continue)